Polymarket/python-order-utils/README.md

         )
     )

-    # Generate the Order and Signature json to be sent to the CLOB API
+    # Generate the Order and Signature JSON to be sent to the CLOB API
     pprint(json.dumps(order.dict()))

 ```